62kgs In Stone

 • Q: Is it more accurate to use 9.76 stones or 10 stones when describing a weight of 62kg?

 • A: The precise conversion is 9.76 stones.
-However, rounding to 10 stones is acceptable in casual conversation.
+On the flip side, rounding to 10 stones is acceptable in casual conversation.
 In clinical or scientific contexts, the greater precision of 9.76 stones is preferable.

 • Q: Why are there different units for weight?